+Alice is delighted to meet someone again.
+Perhaps it's Carol, her Best Friend in school; perhaps it's Bob, whom she was engaged to, and whom she has waited for.
 Within minutes of their meeting, she realizes this is a big mistake.
-One or both of them have changed so much, or she realizes what she had never seen before.
-In an inversion of Oblivious to Love, Jane may realize that she has long fallen out of love, and quite often, that she was Oblivious to Love in a third character.
+One or both of them have changed too much, or she realizes things she had never seen before, or it becomes apparent that the reality does not live up to the fantasy.
+In an inversion of Oblivious to Love, Alice may realize that she has long fallen out of love, and quite often, that she was Oblivious to Love in a third character.

 Compare Growing Up Sucks if the two met as children.

 - An episode of Rumic Theater has a man being invited to a school reunion by a girl he remembers having a crush on, and who might just have reciprocated, but he was transferred out before he could learn the truth.
 His current married life is... disappointing, and he fantasizes about having a fling while simultaneously realizing how unlikely that would be.
 At the reunion he meets the woman who reveals that she did have a crush on him, and is conveniently recently divorced... and is now grossly overweight, not one bit pretty and a sloppy drunk.
 He decides to bail out early.
 On his way to the train, the man meets the actual girl he was thinking of (both women have the same given name) who is just as pretty and likeable as he remembers... and is happily married with several children who made her late for the reunion.
 He returns home somewhat heartened and determined to make his own marriage work.